 With the addition of the Deluxe version of easyCBM, we added a whole array of nonfiction reading to our system.
-Deluxe and district users have access to these in the form of the CCSS reading as well as the vocabulary measures.
+Deluxe and district users have access to these in the form of the Basic Reading as well as the Vocabulary measures.

-The CCSS Reading Measures are comprised of five different parts.
+The Basic Reading Measures are comprised of five different parts.
 Three of the five use informational text as the reading prompt, while two use short narrative fiction.
-We created these measures specifically to address the standards that call for students to be taught informational, as well as narrative, text.
-Although it is tempting to split out just the informational text sections, our empirical studies suggest that the sections of the CCSS Reading measures that use informational text function no differently than the sections that use narrative fictional text.
+We created these measures specifically to address state and national standards that call for students to be taught informational, as well as narrative, text.
+Although it might be tempting to split out just the informational text sections, our empirical studies suggest that the sections of the Basic Reading measures that use informational text function no differently than the sections that use narrative fictional text.
 In other words, although on the surface, it might appear that these call on different skills, when we analyze actual student performance data on these measures specifically, there are no differences based on text-type.

-Thus, if a student’s IEP calls for monitoring their progress reading informational text, you would be quite justified in using the CCSS Reading measures to document progresss.
+Thus, if a student’s IEP calls for monitoring their progress reading informational text, it would be appropriate to use the easyCBM Basic Reading measures to document progress.

 For more detailed information: Relationship between easyCBM & Smarter Balance